 The improvements are a result of enabling write buffering.
 Write buffering is not enabled by default because it has the potential to lose data in the event of a server failure, and because, if a write error occurs, it is not reported until a subsequent I/O operation.
-See "Starting and Stopping the BDSpro Service" on page 27 for more information.
+See "Using Write Buffering" in Chapter 3 for more information.